Colin-b/pyxelrest/README.rst

 Services configuration can also be manually updated thanks to ``%APPDATA%\pyxelrest\services_configuration.ini`` file.

+Each section name will be used as the UDFs category.

+Each UDF will be prefixed by the section name (only [a-zA-Z0-9_] characters will be kept).

 The following options are available for each section:

 +--------------+--------------------------------------------------------------+-----------+------------------------+